KiwiSaver NZ - Everything You Need To Know

 Remember, irrespective of joining KiwiSaver self employed or through an employer, its fundamental purpose is to stimulate good savings habits.
 Therefore, of course, you can put extra money into your KiwiSaver to be in a better financial position post-retirement.

 With technological advances happening quicker than ever before, it’s becoming easier and easier to make additional contributions at your convenience.
+This is particularly useful for those using KiwiSaver self employed where they may be less structure to their contributions.

 You can make these voluntary KiwiSaver payments by either: